GeorgeH23/depo-pc/README.md

         ![Home Page](readme_assets/images/home.png)

   - *Navbar*
     - The navbar provides a navigation menu for users to easily access different sections of the application.
 It includes links to the homepage, user profile, products, categories, offers, favorites and other relevant pages.
+A search bar is present too, the user will be able to search through the site.

   - *Footer:*
     - The footer is located at the bottom of the page and contains 4 sections: the address, the social media, get to know us and information hub.
 It provides a consistent location for secondary navigation.
 A rainbow solid line was added to separate the footer and the rest of the content from the pages.